6 Reasons to Never Stop Learning + 5 Ways to Actually Keep Learning

 In some years, plan to attend a specialized conference for children’s leaders.
 Other years, look for general pastoral or Christian education training to keep abreast of what’s happening throughout the Christian education world and to allow you time to brainstorm with other educators.
-A great half-day workshop for you and your team to attend fall 2016 is Group’s Children’s Ministry Local Training.

 Don’t forget to schedule in networking conferences that allow you to be encouraged and to brainstorm with other practitioners in your field.
 I find it most helpful to check out who’ll be attending these events before I commit to them.
 If there are two or three people who have years of experience or training that’s different from my own, I know it’ll be a profitable venture.

-Watch your newspaper and bulletins put out by the child-care associations and community colleges in your area.
+Watch your newspaper and bulletins put out by the child care associations and community colleges in your area.
 There are many free or low-cost classes right in your town.
 These will be some of the most practical, hands-on experiences led by practitioners.
 Ask the directors of the better preschools in your town for direction in picking the best topics and teachers for your needs.